kubernetes/enhancements/keps/sig-api-machinery/5051-server-side-apply-unsetting-fields/README.md

 1. If a field is unset using a marker, defaulting still applies
    - Consequence: A field manager that owns a unset value ends up owning the defaulted value
    - Consequence: If two field managers unset the same value, they share ownership of the field
-   - Caveat: Non-declarative defaulting, such as defaulting that is performed by the strategy, or admission control, is not detectable by server side apply, and will result in conflicts between field managers even for cases where the defaulting SHOULD result in shared field ownership.
+   - Edge case: Non-declarative defaulting, such as defaulting that is performed by the strategy, or admission control, is not detectable by server side apply, and will result in conflicts between field managers even for cases where the defaulting SHOULD result in shared field ownership.
+     - Example:
+       - a strategy is configured to default f1=z
+         - mgr1 applies: f1=z
+           - Result: Applied. mgr1 now owns f1
+         - mgr2 applies f1={k8s_io__value: unset}
+           - Result: conflict
-	This is a pre-existing problem between mutating admission and server side apply but will also become possible via defaulting of unset fields with this enhancement.
+ 	This is a pre-existing problem between mutating admission and server side apply but
+	will also become possible via defaulting of unset fields with this enhancement.
   See [issue 129960](https://github.com/kubernetes/kubernetes/issues/129960) for for examples.